<selectRandomNumbers/>

 Attribute Example: gaussian with mean and variance

-attribute of the <selectRandomNumbers/>
+The type attribute of the <selectRandomNumbers/> component is specified

-selection generates standard normal variables (mean 0, variance 1).
+as gaussian.
+The gaussian selection generates standard normal variables (mean 0, variance 1).
 In

-this example, the mean
+this example, the mean and the variance are defined with attributes.

 Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.